 Backend Development

-Just like Frontend Developers, Backend Developers too make use of different languages, frameworks and libraries.
+Just like Frontend Developers, Backend Developers make use of different languages, frameworks and libraries.
 The Backend Developers focus on the website working and hence are responsible for creating and maintaining technology at the Backend side of a website.
-The technologies that a Backend Developer use are:
+The technologies that a Backend Developer uses are:

 • Languages